manastalukdar/manastalukdar.github.io/blog/2024/04/30/framework-promotion-to-staff-lead-engineer/readme.md

 - Introduction and technical background.
 Applicant should provide a brief breakdown of their technical background, highlighting their career path so far at the company.
 - Statement of intent.
 Applicant should provide statement of intent for getting promoted to the staff/lead engineer role and also provide a brief overview of why they believe they are ready for the said role.
 Applicant should subsequently provide details using concrete examples as elucidated below.
-- Alignment with engineering competency metrix.
+- Alignment with engineering competency matrix.
 Applicant should provide a detailed breakdown of how they have met the engineering competency matrix for the staff/lead engineer position.
 Applicant should provide specific supporting examples.
 Sponsor should/can directly work with the applicant on this section.
 - Examples of work at the company that highlights ownership, consistent output, results and positive impact/outcome.
 Applicant should list at least two projects / initiatives where following signals and attributes were exhibited:
   - End to end ownership.
   - Diving deep into unfamiliar areas.